stevecassidy/python-web-programming/javascript/javascript.md

 ```

-This is just a different syntax for the same thing.
 Arrays in Javascript
-are just the same as those in most other languages (they're called lists
+are just the same as those in most other languages; they
-in Python); they can be indexed with a number starting from zero and
+can be indexed with a number starting from zero and
 they have various methods to manipulate the contents.

 Arrays in Javascript (just like Python but not like Java) can contain
-different _typed_ data.
+different *typed* data.
 So I can have an array that contains both
 numbers and strings.

 Note that arrays in Javascript are objects that have methods, just like